Shopify Hydrogen Blog

 Next Step

-Direct access.
-No agency maze.
+Direct senior access.
+No fake agency layer.